-Any information you have provided whether it be text, documents you have uploaded or content you have embedded.
-The reply will display on the Discussion Board.
+Any information that you have provided (i.e. text, documents you have uploaded or content you have embedded) into the reply will display on the Discussion Board.

-Note: Administrators with a Security Role of 70+ will be able to manage, view, edit or delete all posts and replies in a discussion.
+Note: Administrators with a security level of 70+ will be able to manage, view, edit or delete all posts and replies in a discussion.
 Additionally, they will be able to view all deleted posts and replies and restore them.
 See when a post or reply has been edited.

-You can click on any Discussion to open it and take part in the Discussion.
+You can click on any discussion to open it and participate.

-Some Discussions are locked down, and you will be given a warning message if you are not allowed access to the Discussion.
+Some Discussion Boards are locked down, and you will be given a warning message if you are not allowed access to the Discussion.